KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/body-styling.md

 2. Type `_main.scss` and press enter.
 This will be the partial file where the styling for the main body portion of our page will be located.

-3. Don't forget to import main into your _styles.scss_ file.
+3. Don't forget to import main into your _styles.scss_ file and save the file.

 2. Start with styling the main “hero” image and text with the large page heading, a smaller “tagline” and some about text.